-You can expect to feel like your usual self and see the full results after around three months.
-This is generally when the swelling and bruising start to vanish completely.
+You can expect to feel like your usual self and see the full results after three months. that is generally when the swelling and bruising start to vanish completely.

-The cost of tummy tucks will vary depending on how much fat you are extracting and what areas it is extracted from.
+The cost of tummy tucks will vary depending on how much fat you extract and what areas it is extracted.
 Tummy tucks are not just for aesthetical purposes and can be used to treat an array of medical conditions primarily related to weight, childbirth, or injury.